The White Hell of Pitz Palu (1929 film): Critical response

 The White Hell of Piz Palu was well received, both critically and commercially.
 The film premiered in Vienna and Hamburg to critical praise.
 At the film's opening in Berlin's Ufa Palast am Zoo on 15 November 1929, the film became the second-highest box-office hit of the year in Germany.

 The film was equally well received at its United States premiere at New York's Roxy Theater in September 1930.

 In his review for The New York Times, Mordaunt Hall praised the film for its "beautifully photographed sequences".
 Hall concluded:

 Despite its surface simplicity there is a swift undercurrent of tenseness and anticipation that carries one along through the avalanches, up the precipitous and threatening mountainside and finally to the climax of the rescue.
 Leni Riefenstahl is convincing as Maria, the brave girl of the group, and Gustav Diesel as Dr. Krafft appears to advantage as the disillusioned searcher.

 In a retrospective review, American film critic Pauline Kael commented:

 An example of a genre that died, this film of precipices, avalanches, and suffering produces very mixed emotions, but however one feels about it, it is visually stunning.

 Author and film critic Leonard Maltin awarded the film three and a half out of four stars, praising the film's cinematography and direction.

 The film is considered Fanck's most successful film and Riefenstahl's best acting performance.
 It also became the second biggest box office hit of the year in Germany.
+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, The White Hell of Pitz Palu was placed at #91.

-The film's poster is shown in the 2009 Quentin Tarantino film, Inglourious Basterds, as Shoshanna (Melanie Laurent) is taking down the marquee lettering from her theatre, and the film is later referenced in the Tavern-Rendezvous scene by the British paratrooper Archie Hicox, who formerly studied Germany's cinema of the 1920s.
+The film's poster is shown in the 2009 Quentin Tarantino film Inglourious Basterds as Shoshanna (Melanie Laurent) is taking down the marquee lettering from her theatre, and the film is later referenced in the Tavern-Rendezvous scene by the British paratrooper Archie Hicox, who formerly studied Germany's cinema of the 1920s.

 Remake

-A remake was produced in 1950 under the title The White Hell of Pitz Palu directed by Rolf Hansen and starring Hans Albers and Liselotte Pulver.
+A remake with the same title directed by Rolf Hansen and starring Hans Albers and Liselotte Pulver was produced in 1950.